 Alternatively, an even better option would be to use a hardware wallet - namely, the Ledger Nano X. With Ledger, you can rest assured that all of your Nano coins are going to be completely safe and sound.

-Well, not necessarily ETH… But that’s the most optimal way to go about it.
+Well, not necessarily ETH… But that’s the most optimal way to go about it if you want to purchase it using another crypto asset.

 A good option would be Binance.
-If you don’t hold any Ethereum, you could buy it there and then use it to purchase Nano cryptocurrency straight into your wallet.
-Binance has proved their legitimacy as crypto exchange platform many times already - they have low fees and fast transaction speeds.
+You can buy it on this exchange using its quick Buy/Sell feature and then send your Nano cryptocurrency straight into your wallet.
+Binance has proved its legitimacy as a crypto exchange platform many times already - it has low fees and fast transaction speeds.

-Alternatively, as of late, you can also purchase Nano coins via Simplex.
+Alternatively, you can also purchase Nano coins via Simplex.
 The platform allows you to pay with a credit or debit card, and ensures that all of your transactions are going to be secure and fast.

 I’ve tried covering quite a few extensive topics in this Nano coin tutorial.
 Just to make the information stick better, let’s have a quick summary of what we’ve already covered about the coin.